Healthy Adams County Taskforce Accomplishments Fiscal Year 2013

 In addition, Community Health Improvement promoted physical activity and healthy eating habits among school-age students by:

-- Awarding nearly $3,000 in fitness equipment to 11 schools in York and Adams counties, which will benefit approximately 3,000 students.
+- Awarding nearly $1,700 in fitness equipment to seven schools in York and Adams counties, which will benefit approximately 3,000 students.

-- Challenging 1,656 students from six schools to accumulate 1,260 minutes of physical activity over a 21-day period through the Kids On The Move program.
+- Challenging 3,340 students to accumulate 1,260 minutes of physical activity over a 21-day period through the Kids On The Move program.

 - Distributing a Market Basket of the Month resource kit to promote featured produce items to participating schools.